Firangi: Critical response

 Renuka Vyavahare of The Times of India gave the film a rating of 2 stars out of 5 saying that, "Firangi moves at a snail's pace leading us to a semi-fun climax.
 Sadly, the film doesn't even fall into 'so bad, it's good' category.
 It is outright boring and thus not even perversely entertaining".
 Shubhra Gupta of The Indian Express gave the film a rating of 2 stars out of 5 and said that, "The trouble with this mildly engaging film, with a solid supporting cast, is that it is far too long.".
 Bollywood Hungama gave the film a rating of 2 stars out of 5 saying that, "On the whole, due to its weak script and lack of comedy Firangi fails to leave a lasting impression.
 Besides this, the long run time of 161 mins will leave the audiences impatient and restless.".

-Nandini Ramnath of Scroll criticized the movie saying that, "At 160 minutes, Rajiev Dhingra's movie is highly overstretched, and squanders its comic potential despite having a comedian as its hero."
+Nandini Ramnath of Scroll criticised the movie saying that, "At 160 minutes, Rajiev Dhingra's movie is highly overstretched, and squanders its comic potential despite having a comedian as its hero."
 Aman Khurana of Times Now gave the film a rating of 2 stars out of 5 and said that, "Packed with unappealing performances and a done-to-death storyline, Firangi is a below average affair."